uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ mvn clean spring-boot:run
 ```

-Your config server will be running locally once you see a "Started ConfigServerApplication..." message.
+Your config-server will be running locally once you see a "Started ConfigServerApplication..." message.
 You
 will not be returned to a command prompt and must leave this window open.

 5) Confirm the config-server is working properly by displaying the default configuration information.
 Open a new terminal